lxg/l10n/README.md

 The `locales` key specifies the locales into which your package should be translated.
 The format for locales is: two lowercase letters for the language, followed by a hyphen (not an underscore!), followed by two uppercase letters for the region/country.
 NOTE: This tool assumes the `en-GB` locale as default, therefore you don’t need to add it.

 The `sources` key contains a list which specifies the files to be considered for the catalog.
 Each item in this list can either be a verbatim file name or a glob expression.
+If you’re using this library for HTML localisation as well, you must use the extended syntax, where `source` is a map of parsers to file globs.
+(See the chapter on [HTML localisation](#html-localisation) below)

 The `targets` key is an object, where each entry is a target file for the JSON dictionary mapped to a list of sources.
 Each item in this list can either be a verbatim file name or a glob expression.
 By mapping the output target to a subset of the source files, we can build multiple translation dictionaries for different parts of your application, allowing smaller downloads e.g. in lazy-loading setups.